kriskda/MagneticPendulumBasins/README.md

 MagneticPendulumBasins
 ======================

-MagneticPendulumBasins is a CUDA generator of "basins of attraction" of magnetic pendulum.
+MagneticPendulumBasins is a CUDA generator of "basins of attraction" of magnetic pendulum for arbitrary number of magnets.
 Pendulum model is simplified and its description can by found here: http://beltoforion.de/magnetic_pendulum/magnetic_pendulum_en.html

 ![Alt text](/example.png "Example result")

 Installation
 ============
-Simply clone this repository and run either 'python src/main.py' (png files generator) or 'python src/vizualizer.py' (OpenGL visualizer).
+Simply clone this repository and run either :code:`python src/main.py` (png files generator) or :code:`python src/vizualizer.py` (OpenGL visualizer).
 Note that the latter is experimental at the moment.
 It may also require you to:

 	pip install PyDispatcher PyVRML97 OpenGLContext